 Cuppers analyze all of the basic coffee flavor characteristics/taste sensations including the coffee’s body, fragrance/aroma, acidity, bitterness, sweetness, and aftertaste/finish – in order to analyze the complete flavor profile of the coffee.

 The Cupping Environment

-A proper cupping is performed in an environment that is free of any strong smells such as perfumes because premium gourmet coffees have many subtle nuances in their flavors and aromas, which are evaluated by cuppers.
+A proper cupping is performed in an environment that is free of any strong smells such as perfumes because premium coffees have many subtle nuances in their flavors and aromas, which are evaluated by cuppers.

 Beginning the Cupping – Grinding the Coffee and Evaluating the Fragrance